122 – Payments from a pension plan, an RRSP, a RRIF, a DPSP or a PRPP/VRSP, or annuities

 - a deferred profit-sharing plan (DPSP);

-- the retirement income security benefit (RISB) received under the Canadian Forces Members and Veterans Re-establishment and Compensation Act; and
+- the retirement income security benefit (RISB) received under the federal Veterans Well-being Act; and

 - annuities you received.